Naveen-858/StudentData/README.md

 ## Execution :

-	Compile and run the main class StudentDataApplication.java
+	Compile and run the main class in src/com/studentDataList StudentDataApplication.java

 ## Final Output: